jdbeutel/ics699-docs/finalReport/finalReport.md

 his Facebook account in that browser, Facebook finds that he has not given the Bendy app permission to authenticate him via his Facebook account.
 So, he gets the following dialog from Facebook, but only the first time.
-(To do this authentication, I registered an app with Facebook named Bendy, just like with Google, but separate apps.)
+(To do this authentication, the author registered an app with Facebook named Bendy, just like with Google, but separate apps.)
 A warning is displayed because the API is out of date, as mentioned earlier, but it would normally be updated to